A bibliophile and technology enthusiast with a previous career in IT.

 The Acquisition of Wealth

 As individuals, our worthiness is defined by various parameters like our education, our family, our job role or designation, our visible possessions, the wealth we acquire over our lifetime.
-In fact, most of the parameters are feeders or demonstrators of the wealth we acquire.
-So the purpose of life is linked unconsciously to wealth.
+Most of the parameters are feeders or demonstrators of the wealth we acquire.
+So, the purpose of life is linked unconsciously to wealth.

 The acquisition of monetary wealth has been a strong driver to build careers.

 Looking around at peers, friends, colleagues – the biggest defining factor that comes up is how one demonstrates wealth.
 Some of us are members of a generation where the benefits of education and employment allow us to improve our day to day lives to include comforts and options that were out of reach of our parents' generation.
 So, even without trying too hard, one gets into the rut of seeking the next level of comfort – bigger houses, bigger cars, more toys, expensive vacations.
 Basically, a list with no end.

 Rather unintentionally and unknowingly, we fall prey to “conspicuous consumption” as defined by the economist and sociologist Thorstein Veblen in 1899 in his book "The Theory of the Leisure Class: An Economic Study in the Evolution of Institutions".
 This term defined the behavior of the nouveau riche (the new rich) who applied their wealth as a means of publicly manifesting their social power and prestige.

 While this puts the behavior in a rather poor light, it is an appropriate reflection of our times – clearly defining the acts we do to “keep up with the Joneses”.

 To make matters worse, Veblen also defined “conspicuous compassion”, the practice of publicly donating large sums of money to charity to enhance the social prestige of the donor.